js-prep/curriculum/w1/d1/readings/2-variables.md

 var pn = "808-419-2831"
 ```

-You can easily start to see that this gets extremely confusing, and though it may save us a few keyboard strokes...
+You quickly start to see that this gets extremely confusing, and though it may save us a few keyboard strokes...
 It's not worth it in the long run.

 ## Types of Variables

 Up until now, we've only seen examples of assigning `string`s to the variables that we create but variables can be much more than that!
 As you'll see soon, anything in Javascript can be assigned to a variable.

-What this *"anything"* can be is something we'll cover fully throughout the week.
+What this ***"anything"*** can be is something we'll cover fully throughout the week.